cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<ipaddr>.isIpv6()`

-Function that evaluates to `true` if the receiver is an IPv6 address; evaluates (and validates) to an error if received does not have `ipaddr` type.
+Function that evaluates to `true` if the receiver is an IPv6 address; evaluates (and validates) to an error if receiver does not have `ipaddr` type.
 This function takes no operand.

 #### Examples:
 {: .no_toc }